Jeju language: Kinship terminology

 Other prefixes include 왕- wang-, used in 왕하르방 wang-hareubang "great-grandfather", and 넛- neot-, used to refer to a sibling of one's grandparent generally.

 Sample text

 The following is an excerpt from a version of the Menggam bon-puri, one of the epic chants recited by Jeju shamans.
-In this myth, the poacher Song Saman discovers an abandoned skull in the hills and cares for it as if it were his own ancestor.
+In this narrative, the poacher Song Saman discovers an abandoned skull in the hills and cares for it as if it were his own ancestor.
 The skull reciprocates by warning Song Saman of his early death and advising him on how to avoid the chasa, the three gods of death.

 This version was transcribed between 1956 and 1963 from the recitation of the shaman Byeon Sin-saeng, born c.
 1904.
 The transcription predates both standardized orthographies of Jeju.
 The transcriber openly notes that the orthography is inconsistent.
 No attempt was made in this article to standardize or update the orthography.